Search and Hit Enter

 A close up, side on view of a plate of sliced baguette rounds, each topped with a slathering of whipped garlic infused ghee and a sprinkle of flaky sea salt.
 The baguette rounds sit atop a white speckled ceramic plate on a white background.

-6. FODMAP friendly Paneer curry
+6. Low FODMAP paneer curry

 With the help of the ingredients above, this vegetarian paneer curry is made without any onion or garlic, without compromising on flavour.